mathiasertl/django-ca/docs/source/docker.rst

 The only environment variable you need to pass is ``DJANGO_CA_CA_DEFAULT_HOSTNAME`` (note the double "CA" here!), configuring the domain where your CA should be available::

-   DJANGO_CA_CA_DEFAULT_HOSTNAME=ca.local.example.com docker-compose up
+   DJANGO_CA_CA_DEFAULT_HOSTNAME=ca.example.com docker-compose up -d

-... and visit http://ca.local.example.com/admin/ (assuming you set up your DNS correctly).
+... and visit http://ca.example.com/admin/ (assuming you set up your DNS correctly).
 If you want SSL for the admin interface (you probably should) you have to :ref:`configure nginx <docker-compose-nginx>`.

 Initial setup